 Quick care facts

 - Scientific names: Ricordea florida and Ricordea yuma

 - Aggression level: Semi-aggressive – don’t let it touch or crowd neighboring corals

 - Special notes: R. yuma is much more challenging than R. florida

 - Water quality: Standard reef tank water parameters are needed.
 Learn more here.

-Ricordea are considered to be photosynthetic corals, because of the symbiotic zooxanthellae that live within the body.
-This is thought to provide the coral anemone with the majority of its nutrition.
+Ricordea mushroom corals are considered to be photosynthetic, because of the symbiotic zooxanthellae that live within their body tissues.
+It is technically the single-cell zooxanthellae that are responsible for photosynthetic operations, but they gladly share their sugar (glucose), in exchange for a relatively safe home in the reef…or more specifically…in your home.
+This is thought to provide this mushroom coral anemone with the majority of its nutrition.

-Despite the fact that they will derive some of their nutrition from photosynthesis via the symbiotic (commensal?) relationship with the zooxanthellae, it is important to note that the ricordea is an animal, and animals like to eat.
+Despite the fact that they will derive some of their nutrition from photosynthesis via the symbiotic ( or is it commensal?) relationship with the zooxanthellae, it is important to note that the ricordea is an animal, and animals like to eat.
 These coral anemones are capable of capturing Artemia (brine shrimp), Mysis shrimp as well as other small zooplankton-like foods.

 For maximum growth, it is best to feed your ricordea regularly, although you may find it to be a bit challenging to keep the food away from aggressively-eating fish.

 Watch this video to go deeper into caring for the ricordea, the differences between Yuma and Florida and feeding: